-- 1. Skaneateles Lake and all stream beds, brooks and other tributaries or outlets to the lake shall be maintained in their natural state and kept free of artificial debris and other obstructions to water flow. - 2.
+- Skaneateles Lake and all stream beds, brooks and other tributaries or outlets to the lake shall be maintained in their natural state and kept free of artificial debris and other obstructions to water flow. - 2.
 Farms that comply with § 148-7-1.I shall be deemed to be in compliance with this § 148-7-1.J. - 3.
-No application of pesticides, herbicides or fertilizer shall be permitted within 100 feet of the Lake Line or watercourse, excluding farms participating in the whole farm management program.
+No application of pesticides, herbicides or fertilizer shall be permitted within 100 feet of the Lake Line or watercourse, excluding farms participating in the whole farm management program. - 4.
+Site plan review is required for all development within 1000 ft. of the lake line except for fences and structures less than 200 sq. ft.